 12 Mitchells of 226 squadron and 6 Bostons of 88 Squadrons using Radar aids if unable to obtain a visual sighting were detailed to attack the village of NEDER KRUCHTEN.
 X9490.
 Bomb load 500lb Mixed Nose Inst. and T.D.
 11 secs delay.
 5 aircraft of 88 Squadron attacked at 11.13 hours from 14,500 feet on a heading of 120° with 20 x 500lb M.C Mixed Nose Inst. and T.D.
 11 sec delay bombs….
 Flak: In target area, moderate heavy flak accurate for height only.
 Weather: No cloud over the target.
 Visibility excellent.

-Disbandment of RAF 88 Squadron in March 1945
+Disbandment of RAF 88 Squadron on 6th April 1945

 Barrow’s last recorded operation flown over hostile territory was on 26th March 1945 in a Boston IV BZ432 V for Victor to attack a gun position / troop concentrations.

 Prior to VE-Day (Victory in Europe: 8th May 1945) 88 Squadron was disbanded on 6th April 1945 upon the Allied armies rapid advance.
 This is detailed in Operations Record Book form 540 for April 1945.
 The entries details how the crews of 88 Squadron were disbanded.